 Twill weaves are also a grouping which covers other different kinds of weaves like herringbone, chevron and houndstooth.
-Herringbone is a type of broken twill, as the twill reverses directions at regular intervals.
+Herringbone is a type of broken twill where the twill reverses directions at regular intervals.

 Twill shirts are typically heavier than poplin shirts and therefore will keep you warmer.
 This makes them better for colder weather.
 Another advantage of twill shirts is that the heavier weave makes them easier to iron than shirts which are poplin weave.
 All of the major shirt retailers including Charles Tyrwhitt, Thomas Pink and TM Lewin sell twill shirts.
 Head to their websites and type “twill” into the search boxes.